 What people ad to signs is even more fun.
 The creativity that results when people see something and react to it is wonderful to me.

-Have a look here.
-I think no. 15 is really hilarious!
+Have a look here at some creative additions.
+I think they’re hilarious!

 Do or did you have a great profession like mine?
 What is it?
 Let me know in the comment box below.
 It’s always interesting to know what everyone is doing.